MicrosoftDocs/visualstudio-docs/docs/extensibility/breaking-changes-2017.md

 ## Change: Global Assembly Cache (GAC)

 Most Visual Studio core assemblies are no longer installed into the GAC.
-The following changes were made so that code running in VS process can still find required assemblies at runtime.
+The following changes were made so that code running in Visual Studio process can still find required assemblies at runtime.

 * Assemblies that were only installed into the GAC:
   * These assemblies are now installed under %VsFolder%\Common7\IDE\, %VsFolder%\Common7\IDE\PublicAssemblies or %VsFolder%\Common7\IDE\PrivateAssemblies.
 These folders are part of the Visual Studio process’s probing paths.
 * Assemblies that were installed into a non-probing path and into the GAC:
   * The copy in the GAC was removed from setup.
-  * A PKGDEF file was added to specify a code base entry for the assembly.
+  * A .pkgdef file was added to specify a code base entry for the assembly.

     For example: